rbeede/pen-testing-cloud-apis/documentation/study_material/auth-vulns.md

 - Worst vulnerability
   - Confused deputy or IDOR
   - One customer accessing the data of another customer
-- Premise of using a shared cloud service
+- Using a shared resource
-  - Cloud vendor make contractal agreements to protect data
+  - Cloud vendor makes contractal agreements to protect data
-  - Customer has responsibility for their configuration controls still
+  - Customer is still reponsible for sharing configuration

 ---